jsphwllng/jsphwllng.github.io/brag.md

 *   Resolved IPv6 errors in the recording service.
 *   Designed and implemented automated data loading from PostHog to Redshift.
 *   Significantly reduced periodic test errors in the web frontend GoCD, enhancing on-call engineer productivity.
-*   Developed a solution for monitoring Deepgram concurrent connections.

 Design and Documentation
 ------------------------